j-snhu/CS499/index.md

 Security became an increasingly important focus as I progressed through the program.
 I learned to think more carefully about user behavior and how unexpected input can cause crashes or incorrect program states.
 By applying input validation, safe defaults, and defensive programming techniques, I learned how to build programs that are more reliable and secure from the start.

-The artifacts included in this ePortfolio demonstrate how these skills work together.
+The content included in this ePortfolio demonstrates how these skills work together.
 The text-based adventure game featured here combines software design, algorithms, database integration, and secure coding in a single application.
 The code review and enhancement sections that follow explain how I evaluated the original program and applied targeted improvements based on best practices.
-Together, these artifacts reflect my readiness to enter the computer science field as a capable and thoughtful developer.
+Together, these items reflect my readiness to enter the computer science field as a capable and thoughtful developer.

 ---